li-shasha/4Fun/README.md

 ### Just create some example for fun

-- the layout of calculator
+- flex: calculator
+- canvas: stars